osgi/osgi.enroute.site/_tutorial/032-tutorial_microservice-jpa.md

 In this tutorial we'll modify the Microservice to switch the data-layer from a JDBC to a JPA.
 Because of the de-coupling provided by the [DTO](../FAQ/420--dtos.html)'s, all we need do is re-implement `dao-impl` and the composite application.

-**Note** - because of the use of DTO's, OSGi allows us, via setting one property, to seperate the data-layer and rest-services layers of our Microservice across a local IP local network using secure low latency [Remote Services](https://osgi.org/hudson/job/build.cmpn/lastSuccessfulBuild/artifact/osgi.specs/generated/html/cmpn/service.remoteservices.html).
+**Note** - because of the use of DTO's, OSGi allows us, via setting one property, to seperate the data-layer and REST Services layers of our Microservice across a local IP local network using secure low latency [Remote Services](https://osgi.org/hudson/job/build.cmpn/lastSuccessfulBuild/artifact/osgi.specs/generated/html/cmpn/service.remoteservices.html).
 {: .note }

-## A JPA implementation
+## A JPA Implementation

 In the `microservice` project root directory, create the `jpa` project.